GuanhuaWang/sensAI/README.md

 Random is more general.
 Heuristic is useful for reducing grouped model size (which I think we can do a follow-up paper with some system optimizations)

 Might take time to collect enough sample points to make a discrimination.

+### when to kill a binary retrain process

+Some binary models converge faster than others, set threshold to kill converged models in order to save compute resources.

+### DataFrame for irregular binary models